dojo/docs/dojox/form/manager/_FormMixin.rst

 startup
 ~~~~~~~

 This is the standard method of any widget.
 It is responsible for starting up the widget after it was created and the DOM was parsed.
-For more details, see `dijit._Widget <dijit/_Widget>`_.
+For more details, see :ref:`dijit._Widget <dijit/_Widget>`.

 ====
 Tips